lzhang6/climber/README.md

 * -q : run data series similarly query;

 #  Fairness of Usage
-Please ensure that the code is used correctly.\
+Please ensure that the code is used properly and for research purposes only.\
-If our research is beneficial for publication, kindly cite our paper.
+If our research is beneficial for your publication, kindly cite our system.